 This isn’t the first study to examine how the products we use every day could be harming our health.
 In 2005, researchers reported that makeup, shampoo, skin lotion, nail polish, and other personal care products contained chemicals linked to birth defects, decreased sperm counts and altered pregnancy outcomes.
 Other studies have linked chemicals in these products to allergic reactions, hormonal disruption, and even cancer.

-Hard to imagine that the products on your sink could be harming you?
+Is Your Shampoo Toxic?It hard to imagine that the products on your sink could be harming you?
 Usually, your exposure to the chemicals is very small per-use, but the thing is, we all use these products over and over again, day after day, for many years.
 The National Institute of Environmental Health Sciences (NIEHS) states that the average American woman uses 12 personal care products a day and the average man six products daily.
 In time, that usage adds up, and some of those potentially harmful chemicals can stay in our bodies over time.

 Phthalates, which are a group of plasticizing chemicals found in nail polishes, perfumes, and hair sprays, were found to be widespread in the population by the Centers for Disease Control and Prevention (CDC).
 “Research has found that adult women have higher levels of urinary metabolites than men for those phthalates that are used in soaps, body washes, shampoos, cosmetics, and similar personal care products,” the CDC stated.